-In this activity students make a plastic from potato starch and investigate the effect of adding a ‘plasticiser’ has on the polymer that they make.
+Try this class practical to make a plastic using potato starch and investigate the effects of adding a ‘plasticiser’ to the resulting polymer

 Students can begin either with potatoes or with commercially bought potato starch.
 The practical is straightforward, the main hazard being the mixture boiling dry.